CDLUC3/dmsp_backend_prototype/README.md

 ### Managing the databases

 The system has a DynamoDB Table and a MySQL database.
-Please note that the Docker container must be running any queries or commands to manipulate the database!
+Please note that the Docker container must be running to execute any queries or commands to manipulate the database!

 You can run AWS CLI commands to interact with the DynamoDB table or MySQL commands to interact with that database by using `docker-compose exec`.